U.S. Open Stories: The 1913 U.S. Open and Golf’s Greatest Upset

 Golf has long maintained an unsteady association with elitism, often seen as a game started by wealthy players in private clubs meant to keep everyone else out.
-This was certainly true of early American golf, where courses up to the early 1900s were exlusively members-only private affairs.
+This was certainly true of early American golf, where courses up to the early 1900s were exclusively members-only private affairs.
 In fact, the very first country club in the country was established by some of Boston’s wealthiest men in Brookline, Massachusetts in 1882.

 In reality, Ouimet began working at the Boston sporting goods store of legendary baseball player and golf enthusiast George Wright.
 Wright, a local celebrity, was instrumental in setting up Franklin Park’s public golf course and was one of the few stores that sold golf equipment in the Boston area.

 Eddie and his older brother Jack had played hooky and intended to watch the opening rounds of the tournament.
 After his brother Jack was caught by a truancy officer, Eddie proceeded on to The Country Club without him where he met Ouimet.
 Amazingly, despite his short stature, he convinced Ouimet that he could caddie for him, with Ouimet perhaps seeing a bit of his past self in little Eddie.

 1913 U.S. Open

-The playoff captured the attention of the Boston public, as the tale of the young American amateur from modest means appealed to the largely working class city.
-Few seriously expected the 20 year old Ouimet to handle the pressure of playing next to Vardon and Ray but thousands turned out to see the round.
+The playoff captured the attention of the Boston public, as the tale of the young American amateur from modest means appealed to the largely working-class city.
+Few seriously expected the 20-year-old Ouimet to handle the pressure of playing next to Vardon and Ray but thousands turned out to see the round.
 After the front nine, the trio was still tied.

 Lowery would become a leading amateur golfer in his own right following the 1913 U.S. Open.
-He would win the 1927 Massachusetts Amateur before focusing on his business career, eventually becoming a millionaire through work in advertising and car dealerships in California.
+He won the 1927 Massachusetts Amateur before focusing on his business career, eventually becoming a millionaire through work in advertising and car dealerships in California.
 He became known for supporting amateur golf in his new hometown of San Francisco before passing away in 1984.
 His estate has since funded a Ouimet Scholarship in his name.